smapiot/piral/docs/tutorials/10-mock-backend.md

 ## Static Request Mocking

 Offline-first means that we will potentially not proxy from a local request to an online service.
 As such using the proxy injector is maybe not a good idea.
 Luckily, there are a couple of other injectors.
 Most notably, we have an HAR and a JSON injector.
-Both are actually based on JSON, however, while HAR is following the popular HAR specification, JSON is following a custom structure.
+Both are based on JSON, however, while HAR is following the popular HAR specification, JSON is following a custom structure.

 The advantage of using the HAR injector lies in the capability of doing a real browser recording - then using this source as input for the backend mocking.
 Alternatively, the advantage of the JSON injector is the simplicity of this format.